Best Baby First Aid Kit Should Have These Six Items

 Theoretically, you shouldn’t need a baby first aid kit as infants require your constant supervision.
 In reality, accidents are called accidents for a reason.
 It’s better to have a first aid kit and never have to use it than finding yourself without one when in need.
 Trying to find the best baby first aid kit?
 So did I. I created a list of items I would like to see in the best baby first aid kit.
 After that, I went searching…

-DadProgress Top Pick: PreparaKit: Small Travel First Aid Kit (Click For Latest Price On Amazon)
+DadProgress Top Pick: PreparaKit: Small Travel First Aid Kit (Click for Latest Price on Amazon)

 PreparaKit

-The Best Baby First Aid Kit- What Should It Hold?
+The Best Baby First Aid Kit- What Should it Hold?

-I’ve made a list of six essential things that for me would make the best baby first aid kit.
+I’ve made a list of six essential things that, for me, would make the best baby first aid kit.
 All first aid kits contain a lot of stuff, but I’ll explain why I picked these six.

 Every parent wants to have the best baby first aid kit for their infant.
 Click to read why these six items.
 You can DIY or buy the one I found (although it doesn't hold a nasal aspirator).
 It makes a thoughtful shower gift.

-Antiseptic Wipes And Bandages
+Antiseptic Wipes and Bandages

 Wounds are not uncommon.
 Your baby may fall against a sharp corner of a table.
 If there are bigger children in the house, then your 1-year-old may get hit by a thrown toy.